-But this year — instead of the same old green eggs and ham — kick things up a notch with some more unique ideas.
-From shamrock pancakes to green macaroni and cheese, these unique recipes are sure to make it a St. Patrick's Day your kids will remember forever.
+This year — instead of the same old green eggs and ham — kick things up a notch with these unique recipes.
+From shamrock pancakes to green macaroni and cheese, these tasty dishes are festive and kid-approved.

 Your kids will flip when they see these lucky pancakes on their plate.
-Yes, you could use green food coloring in your regular pancake mix, but we love how Spabettie ups the healthy factor by using spinach to create the green color.
+Yes, you could use green food coloring in your regular pancake mix, but we love how Spabettie secretly amps up the healthy factor by using some stealth spinach to create the green color.
 Check out the gluten-free, dairy-free recipe on the website.

-This St. Patrick's Day bread would be perfect as a sweet treat in lunch boxes.
-You can get the full recipe on the website, however, she simply mixes in instant pistachio pudding mix (and a few drops of green food coloring) into yellow cake mix.
+Perfect as a sweet treat in lunch boxes, this St. Paddy's Day cake simply calls for mixing instant pistachio pudding mix (and a few drops of green food coloring) into yellow cake mix.

-This green popcorn and pretzel party mix is positively delish.
-Combine pretzels, green popcorn, white and semi-sweet chocolate chips, peanuts, green candy-coated chocolates and decorating sprinkles and then melt it in the microwave.
+This green popcorn and pretzel party mix is positively delicious.
+Combine pretzels, green popcorn, white and semisweet chocolate chips, peanuts, green candy-coated chocolates and decorating sprinkles, and then melt in the microwave.

-These soft and chewy cookies are sure to get your kids in the St. Patrick's Day spirit.
-These would be perfect for class parties.
-The recipe mixes standard cake mix with green food coloring (and mint flavoring, if you would like) to create these yummy cookies.
+These soft and chewy cookies are sure to get your kids in the festive spirit.
+The recipe mixes standard cake mix with green food coloring (and mint flavoring, which we recommend) to create these yummy cookies.

-Your kids may turn their noses up if you tell them they are going to eat eggs and bell peppers — but if you call them "shamrock eggs" and add some grated cheese... well, that is another story.
-Simply slice a green bell pepper to get the shamrock shape, place the slices in a frying pan and crack an egg in the middle of each one.
-You can even serve the eggs with ham for a Green Eggs and Ham theme.
+Your kids may turn their noses up if you tell them they're about to eat eggs and bell peppers — but if you call them "shamrock eggs" and add some grated cheese... well, that's another story.
+Simply slice a green bell pepper to get the shamrock shape, place the slices in a frying pan, and crack an egg in the middle of each one.
+You can even serve the green eggs with ham.

 And you'll see personalized content just for you whenever you click the My Feed .